Software Quality Management and reducing Software TCO - SIG

 Maintenance: the hidden base of the iceberg

-At Software Improvement Group, we believe the measurement of maintainability, an aspect of software quality as defined by ISO/IEC 25010:2011, is a core element of software assurance.
+Here At Software Improvement Group, we believe the measurement of maintainability, an aspect of software quality as defined by ISO/IEC 25010:2011, is a core element of software assurance.

-Maintainability plays a major factor in keeping software-related costs low, and business agility high.
+In terms of TCO and ROI, maintainability plays a major factor in keeping software-related costs low, and business agility high.

 It may be somewhat shocking to learn that on average maintenance—or KTLO—costs tend to account for around 70% of your entire software TCO.
 Much of these costs—estimated at around 30% at least—are essentially wasted navigating technical debt.